Click HERE for a list of what is and isn't allowed.

 Arbor Place, Inc. is located at 4706 Kothlow Avenue, Menomonie, WI 54751.
 When heading east out of Menomonie on Hwy 12/29, turn south onto Lookout Road.
 Arbor Place will be to the next left turn, right across the street from Andersen Windows.
 Our 10 acre campus is in a very nice and serene location.
 We are close to resources, but slightly off the beaten path.
 (Please note that not all navigation systems direct you to the correct location – please call if you need help finding us.)
 We also have a River Falls location that is at 103 South 2nd St.

 Yes.
-However, it is important to understand that all levels of care are not covered benefits of Badgercare.
-Unfortunately, at this time, Wisconsin Badgercare will not pay for residential treatment.
-Programs and services that are included as covered benefits are Day Treatment, Intensive Outpatient, Regular Outpatient, and Medication Management.
-If you are a Wisconsin resident with no health insurance coverage and are seeking residential treatment, your options are to self-pay or reach out to your county department of human services.
+However, for residential treatment, Wisconsin Badgercare will only pay for treatment, not room and board.
+Other programs and services that are included as covered benefits are Day Treatment, Intensive Outpatient, Regular Outpatient, and Medication Management.
+If you are a Wisconsin resident with no health insurance coverage, or need help paying the room and board portion of residential treatment, your options are to self-pay or reach out to your county department of human services.
 If you are a Dunn County resident, please contact Arbor Place directly.
-We work cooperatively with the Dunn County Department of Human Services to help Dunn County residents.
+We work cooperatively with the Dunn Count Department of Health and Human Services.